Every weekend, there’s a new “hero” tweet that takes over venture capital group chats.

 When I started angel investing in 2014, venture capital felt predictable.

-Mobile was exploding, on-demand apps were raising money (usually with terrible unit economics), and cloud was just starting to compound.
-It was the perfect way to learn the ropes and see how quickly categories could get crowded.
+Mobile was exploding, on-demand apps were raising boatloads of money (usually with terrible unit economics), and cloud was starting to compound.
+It was the perfect era to learn the ropes and see how quickly categories get crowded.

 Martin’s larger point, as I read the tweet and the replies, is that very few categories are truly non-consensus anymore.
-The industry has matured.
+Our industry has matured.

-Some investors are superior at sourcing, picking and winning, but that usually doesn’t make them non-consensus as we talk about the concept online.
+Some investors are better at sourcing, picking, and winning.
+That doesn’t make them “non-consensus”.
 It just makes them great.

 Take American Dynamism as an example, a venture category branded just a few years ago by A16Z that now feels like an industry in itself.